xMann999/VeterinaryApp/README.md

 # VeterinaryApp

-Simple VeterinaryApp built with usage of SpringMVC, SpringBoot, Hibernate.
+Simple VeterinaryApp built with usage of SpringMVC, SpringBoot, Hibernate.<br/>
-The application is created to learn the mentioned technologies.
+The application is created to learn the mentioned above technologies.

 ## Functionalities
 - Create Visit, Vet and Animal.